top of page

 Pilates Instructor Marta Campbell

-Marta Cartón Campbell
+Marta Cartón Campbell, Instructor

 As a Spaniard, I grew up in an environment where nutrition and physical activity were the backbone of a healthy lifestyle.
 My background in classical ballet, modern dance, athletics, a decade in fashion modeling in Europe and over a decade of acting in theater has contributed to my development as a mover.